M1918 Browning automatic rifle: Korean War

 While new-production M1918A2 guns were almost universally praised for faultless performance in combat, a number of malfunctions in combat were reported with armory-reconditioned M1918A2s, particularly weapons that had been reconditioned by Ordnance in Japan, which did not replace operating (recoil) springs as a requirement of the reconditioning program.
 After decades of complaints, ordnance addressed the problem of maintaining the problematic gas piston on the BAR by issuing disposable nylon gas valves.
 When the nylon valve became caked over with carbon, it could be discarded and replaced with a fresh unit, eliminating the tedious task of cleaning and polishing the valve with wire brush and GI solvent (frequently in short supply to line units).

 Vietnam War

 The M1918A2 was used in the early stages of the Vietnam War, when the US delivered a quantity of "obsolete", second-line small arms to the South Vietnamese Army and associated allies, including the Montagnard hill tribespeople of South Vietnam.
 US Special Forces advisors frequently chose the BAR over currently available infantry weapons.
 As one Special Forces sergeant declared, "Many times since my three tours of duty in Vietnam I have thanked God for ... having a BAR that actually worked, as opposed to the jamming M16 ...
 We had a lot of Viet Cong infiltrators in all our [Special Forces] camps, who would steal weapons every chance they got.
 Needless to say, the most popular weapon to steal was the venerable old BAR."

+An experimental variant was tested at Fort Benning.
+The barrel was cut back to the gas tube, had a M60 style bipod and flash suppressor, and a shortened stock with the flip up shoulder rest from the M60.
+Final mod was a box mag that held 50 rounds.
+The stated purpose was for anti vehicle and structure use.
+Still heavy but with AP rounds would shred brick/block structures and most things on wheels.
+Allegedly it was requested by USSS and SOF forces.

+A retrospective analysis by two American historians stated that Browning Automatic Rifle related shipments had provided "serviceable weapons" yet that the generally "short and slightly built" Vietnamese men using them experienced problems given the nature of "Western standards" around physicality.